 Although you are likely healthy now, there is always the chance of developing a sudden illness or injury while here.
 We recommend getting travel health insurance if you plan to stay in the United States for several weeks or more.
 Medical care in America is exceptionally costly without coverage.
 You absolutely do not want to be treated in an emergency in the U.S. without healthcare insurance.
 Coverage varies based on your country of origin, the hiking conditions (high vs. low altitude), length of stay, pre-existing medical conditions, etc. Generally, coverage will be easier to find if you stay below 4,000 meters.

-Shop around for quotes and if you talk to an agent, mention you will be traveling on a national hiking trail/footpath.
-Some places to start are Safetywings Nomad Insurance, World Nomads, and CoverMore insurance.
+Shop around for quotes, and if you talk to an agent, mention that you will be traveling on a national hiking trail/footpath.
+World Nomads, BIG CAT Travel Insurance, Allianz, Safetywings Nomad Insurance, World Trips, and CoverMore insurance are some places to start.

 What foreigners find most surprising about America is how huge it is.
 Driving across the country without stopping or sleeping will involve 48 hours of travel.
 Most of the country also lacks public transportation.
 Don’t expect to get to the trailhead without hiring a car or driver.
 We recommend you book a flight to the nearest airport where you will be starting on the trail and then use a rideshare app to get to the trailhead.
 Download Lyft and Uber because these two are available in most locations.
 Be aware that when leaving the trail, cell coverage may not be available in smaller towns.
 Therefore, getting transportation off of the trail may be a challenge.
 Many hikers resort to hitchhiking.